 Examples of Personalized Marketing

-We’ve listed a few personalized marketing examples that you can take inspiration from.
+We’ve listed a few examples of personalized marketing that you can take inspiration from.
 Take a look below and see how marketing personalization was used successfully.

 The campaign was launched in 2014 and has been sold in over 80 countries since then.
 They expanded the campaign in 2015, adding 750 more nicknames to the 250 that they initially started with.

 Booking.com sends personalized emails to their newsletter subscribers every now and then.
 They use their algorithm to see where you are from and what you have booked before.
-They then suggest locations that you can visit and travel to in the future.
-They also take into account the current situation that we are in and suggest ways on how you can still travel safely even during the pandemic.
-Every travel and booking suggestion is unique to the person that they emailing.
+They then suggest locations that you can visit and travel to in the future..
+Every travel and booking suggestion is unique to the person that they email.